 For example, changes to International Financial Reporting Standard 9 (Financial Instruments: Recognition and Measurement) ("IFRS 9"), which became effective on 1 January 2018 may have a material impact on Bank in relation to future measurement and impairment of financial instruments.
 The Bank adopted IFRS 9 in 2018.
-The impact of the transition to IFRS 9 on 1 January 2018 was a net decrease in total shareholders' equity of $\pounds 1.2$ million arising from the application of the new impairment requirements of IFRS 9 (including $\pounds 0.2$ million arising from the application of the new classification and measurement requirements of IFRS 9.
+The impact of the transition to IFRS 9 on 1 January 2018 was a net decrease in total shareholders' equity of £17.1 million (net of tax).
+This comprises a net decrease in shareholders' equity of £1.2 million arising from the application of the new impairment requirements of IFRS 9 (including £0.2 million relating to the impairment impact on a joint venture) and a decrease in shareholders' equity of £15.9 million arising from the application of the new classification and measurement requirements of IFRS 9.
 The implementation of IFRS 9 may introduce heightened volatility in future accounting periods than experienced before IFRS 9's implementation.